Benjamin Boyd: Death

 On 15 October 1851, on Guadalcanal in the Solomon Islands, Boyd went ashore with a crew member to shoot game.
 Soon after entering a small creek in his boat, two shots were heard 15 minutes apart but Boyd never returned.
 At the same time, the remaining crew aboard Wanderer were involved in a large skirmish with the local population.
 Muskets, swivel guns and grapeshot were utilised against the natives resulting in over twenty-five fatalities.

 A search party later looked for Boyd, finding his boat, belt and an expended firearm cartridge.
 In days following Boyd's disappearance, his crew raided and destroyed a number of villages in the area now known as Wanderer Bay before sailing for Port Macquarie.

 There were afterwards rumours that Boyd had survived and was living on Guadalcanal.
 At the end of 1854 an expedition led by Captain Lewis Truscott of the vessel Oberon was sent to the islands to make further enquiries.
 This expedition was able to ascertain that Boyd was initially taken prisoner but was later executed in retribution for the number of villagers killed by the actions of the crew of Wanderer.
 Boyd's head was cut off and his skull kept locally in a ceremonial house.
 Truscott was able to purchase Boyd's skull from the leading men of the district and returned with it to Sydney.
+Boyd's attendant was also slain.
+The Sydney Morning Herald remarked of Boyd's death that:...the melancholy fate of Mr. Boyd is to be attributed less to the murderous propensity of the islanders, than to a sense of savage justice.
+The narrative we append will show that the crew of the Wanderer were the aggressors in this lamentable matter.
+That they first slew several of the natives of the island, and it was on this account, while on an errand of peace, that Mr. Boyd himself was seized, his attendant slain, and himself tried by a tribunal of chiefs, and condemned to death.